neo4j-drivers/neo4j-drivers.github.io/bolt/bolt-protocol-message-specification-4.md

 Messages and their contents are serialized into network streams using [**PackStream Specification Version 1**]({% link packstream/packstream-specification-1.md %}).

 **Each message is represented as a PackStream structure**, that contains a fixed number of fields.
+*Note*: conceptually BOLT messages and PackStream structures are not the same.
+Even though they have the same encoded form, the tags used might overlap.
+It is recommended to model them separately when implementing the protocol.

 The message type is denoted by the PackStream structure **tag byte** and each message is defined in the Bolt protocol.